-Along with a custom bathtub and island compound in Oregon, you can add sleep doctor to the list of extravagant things Oprah Winfrey has.
-Though it's a luxury to most, it's only fitting that the wildly successful TV personality, actress, and activist has a professional to help her get the restorative sleep she certainly needs.
+Along with a custom bathtub and island compound in Oregon, you can add sleep doctor to the list of extravagances that Oprah Winfrey enjoys.
+It's only fitting that the wildly successful TV personality, actress, and activist has a professional to help her get the restorative sleep she needs.

-Los Angeles–based Michael Breus, PhD, is known as the world's leading sleep doctor.
-He's a clinical psychologist, a board-certified sleep specialist, and has made a name for himself as sleep doctor to the stars.
-He works with everyone from musicians to actors, tackling sleep issues like apnoea, narcolepsy, and insomnia.
+Los Angeles–based Michael Breus, Ph.D., is one of the world's leading sleep doctors.
+He's a clinical psychologist and board-certified sleep specialist, and he's made a name for himself as sleep doctor to the stars.
+He works with everyone from musicians to actors, tackling sleep issues like apnea, narcolepsy, and insomnia.

-Breus recently revealed his number one hack for better sleep to Australian lifestyle website Whimn, and it's a game-changer.
-He simply recommends waking up at the same time every morning—even on the weekends.
-“Sure, I know we all long for that weekend sleep-in, but to be honest, it can make you take on a jetlag feel," he explains.
+Breus recently revealed his number one hack for better sleep to Australian lifestyle website Whimn, and it's a game-changer: wake up at the same time every morning—even on the weekends.
+“Sure, I know we all long for that weekend sleep-in, but to be honest, it can make you take on a jet-lag feel," he explains.